settinghead/risevision-documentation/_posts/developer/storage-api/2013-10-23-storage-api.md

 The gapi.auth.authorize method requires a Client Id which can be found in the web/js/config under prod.js in the storage-client repository.

 SCOPES are urls that will be able to retrieve user information like google account email, they are provided in the config file.

-storage.files.get does not require authorization and can be used by anyone without having to call the gapi.auth.authorize method.

 Here is an example of a self-contained html page that you can run on localhost:8000.
 This demostrates how to use javascript to authenticate and use the storage api method storage.files.get.